pingcap/docs-cn/reference/tools/data-migration/troubleshoot/error-handling.md

 3. Copy the corresponding binlog file in the upstream to the relay log directory as the relay log file.

 4. In the relay log directory, update the corresponding `relay.meta` file to pull from the next binlog file.
+If you have specified `enable_gtid` to `true` for the DM-worker, you need to modify the GTID corresponding to the next binlog file when updating the `relay.meta` file.
+Otherwise, you don't need to modify the GTID.

     Example: when the error occurs, `binlog-name = "mysql-bin.004451"` and `binlog-pos = 2453`.
-Update them respectively to `binlog-name = "mysql-bin.004452"` and `binlog-pos = 4`.
+Update them respectively to `binlog-name = "mysql-bin.004452"` and `binlog-pos = 4`, and update `binlog-gtid` to `f0e914ef-54cf-11e7-813d-6c92bf2fa791:1-138218058`.

 5. Restart the DM-worker.